 - Other possible indications of pancreatic cancers include unexplained weight loss, inflammation of the pancreas (pancreatitis) and pain that radiates from the epigastric region to the back.

 While there are some genetic conditions that increase a person’s risk for pancreatic cancer, most cases cannot be linked to inheritance.
 Risk factors for pancreatic cancer include chronic pancreatitis, diabetes, obesity and smoking.

 Cystic Tumors of the Pancreas

 Pancreas cyst tumors can be benign, but some are pre-malignant or malignant.
 Mucinous cystic neoplasms account for 30 percent of pancreatic cysts and approximately one-third are associated with invasive cancer of the pancreas.
-Intraductal papillary mucinous neoplasms are cysts consisting of mucin-producing tumors and have a high potential for progressing from benign growths to invasive cancer.
+Intraductal papillary mucinous neoplasms (IPMN) are cysts consisting of mucin-producing tumors.
+IPMNs may involve the main pancreatic duct or major side branches.
+These cysts are usually found in the head and neck of the pancreas or uncinate process of the pancreas (part of the head of the pancreas).
+IPMNs have a high potential for progressing from benign growths to invasive cancer.

 Pancreatic Cancer Diagnosis and Staging

 Patients who present with jaundice usually undergo ultrasound imaging to evaluate suspected bile duct blockage.
 Pancreatic cancers are diagnosed using CT and MRI scans that provide precise cross-sectional imaging of the tumor and surrounding organs and blood vessels.